LeBron James, Lakers eliminate champion Warriors with 122-101 victory in Game 6 - KTVZ

 The seventh-seeded Lakers will face Nikola Jokic and the top-seeded Nuggets in the Western Conference finals starting Tuesday night in Denver.

-Anthony Davis had 17 points and 20 rebounds for the Lakers, who never trailed in a closeout victory that punctuated their increasingly incredible late-season surge.
+The Lakers improved to 7-0 at home since the regular season ended.
+They also snapped Golden State’s streak of 28 playoff series with at least one road victory – an NBA-record run encompassing Curry’s entire career.

-Austin Reaves scored 23 points, highlighted by a 54-footer from midcourt at the halftime buzzer for the Lakers.
-They improved to 7-0 at home since the regular season ended with three wins in seven days over the Warriors.
-Los Angeles also snapped Golden State’s streak of 28 playoff series with at least one road victory – an NBA-record run encompassing Stephen Curry’s entire career.
+“It’s been a challenging year, to say the least, but we kept powering through,” first-year head coach Darvin Ham said.
+“Our vibes stayed positive, and finally our new pieces came together.
+I’m just so excited I get to sit in this seat and enjoy the ride.”

 James, Davis and the Lakers are the first team since 2014 to eliminate Curry’s Warriors from the playoffs before the NBA Finals.
 Golden State has played in six of the last eight NBA Finals, missing the playoffs entirely in the other two seasons.